xhydrahx/.config/README.md

-# My dotfiles
+# Zenfull setup
 **Configured:**
 * Fish
 * Tmux
 * Neovim
 * Dwm
 * Stterm

-This setup mainly uses the zenbones theme from neovim.
+* Dmenu

-Its one of my favorite themes ever.
+This setup mainly uses the colors from zenbones theme from neovim.